Ryo-Ito/image_registration/README.md

-# Python image_registration
+# image_registration
-image registration program implemented in python.
+Image registration package for python.
+Performs non-rigid deformation to match input image to another one.
-Algorithms implemented are LDDMM(Large Deformation Diffeomorphic Metric Mapping) and SyN (Symmetric Normalization) Supports for both two and three dimensional images in Nifti files.
+Algorithms implemented are LDDMM(Large Deformation Diffeomorphic Metric Mapping) and SyN (Symmetric Normalization).
+Supports for both two and three dimensional images in Nifti files.